SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/entity-manager/index.md

 {{< img-simple src="sensor-button.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

 On the top right of Sensors list there is a button to Add Sensor.
 Clicking on that button will open an Add Sensor modal, using which we can add Sensors.
+(Discussed in Creating Sensors section)

 {{< img-simple src="sensor-type-list.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}